HANKSOONG/MiniVision-Lightweight-and-Transformer-Models-for-CIFAR/README.md

 ![UMAP Projection](figures/umap_embeddings/umap_eff_cifar100.png)

 It can be seen that ResNet-18 and EfficientNet-B0 are almost not clustered compared to dinov2-B14, which largely reflects their low accuracy in a large number of classification fields (cifar100).

+---

+🔑 Key Takeaways
+DINOv2 significantly outperforms CNN baselines in both accuracy and feature clarity

+EfficientNet-B0 offers a solid trade-off between accuracy and efficiency

+Transfer learning from CIFAR-10 to CIFAR-100 reveals generalization gaps in CNNs